 The Challenge Program is available in 13 high security institutions.
 Offenders interested in this program may participate at any point during their sentence; however, they must have at least 18 months remaining on their sentence.
-The duration of the program varies based on personal need, with a minimum duration of 9 months.
+The duration of the program varies based on personal need.